Constructing a shipping container building is an exciting and rewarding endeavor, but it can also be a challenging undertaking.

 You would generally spray the interior walls and the exterior base of the container.
 These two layers combined generally offer more than enough insulation.

-The only drawback of spray foam insulation is that it’s more expensive than insulation panels.
+The only drawback of using spray foam insulation is that it is more expensive than some other types of insulation.

 Finding Contractors Can Be Difficult

-This is why people use contractors because they don’t have either the time or the skills to construct the building themselves.
+People use contractors because they don’t have either the time or the skills to construct the building themselves.
 This applies to traditional buildings as well as shipping container buildings.

-As shipping container homes are only starting to grow into the mainstream, the number of contractors who specialize in this type of construction is relatively few at the moment.
+Since shipping container buildings are still relatively new to the mainstream, the number of contractors who specialize in this type of construction is still somewhat limited.

-Obviously if you intend on self-building your home this isn’t a problem.
+Obviously, if you intend on self-building, this isn’t a problem.

-If you’ve read the article through in its entirety, you are now in good shape to begin your shipping container home adventure.
+After reading this article, you are now in good shape to begin your shipping container adventure.

-Firstly, not all shipping containers are equal.
-Different manufactures produce different quality containers.
-Also, high cube containers are generally the best container to build with.
+As a reminder, not all shipping containers are equal.
+Like other products, different manufacturers produce different quality containers.
+Also, high cube containers are generally the first choice for building homes or offices.

-Have you built a shipping container home?
+Have you constructed a shipping container building?
 What is the most important thing you think you need to know before you build a container home?
+Leave a comment below.